Home Overview CV

 We touch, see and learn how the world is to be seen.

-The development of perception gives this film, Open Water, its dramatic structure.
+The development of perceptive patterns gives this film, Open Water, its dramatic structure.
 Along this we arrange, layer, combine, contrast several topics: nature versus human condition, surveillance by the means of artificial intelligence and the crisis in the Mediterranean sea.

 ︎ No Man’s Land / Niemandsland